httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 ~~~
 {: #ex-http2-server-requested title="Client-Requested Certificate"}

+If a client receives a `PUSH_PROMISE` referencing an origin for which it has not
+yet received the server's certificate, this is a fatal connection error (see
+section 8.2 of [RFC7540]).
+To avoid this, servers MUST supply the associated
+certificates before pushing resources from a different origin.

+### Requiring additional client certificates

 Likewise, the server sends a `CERTIFICATE_NEEDED` frame for each stream where
 certificate authentication is required.
 The client answers with a
 `USE_CERTIFICATE` frame indicating the certificate to use on that stream.
 If the